confluence/python-textbok/python_notes/Errors_and_Exceptions.rst

 Handling exceptions
 ===================

-..
-Todo:: maybe this should be moved after classes?
-Arrgh!

 Until now, the programs that we have written have generally ignored the fact that things can go wrong.
 We have have tried to prevent runtime errors by checking data which may be incorrect before we used it, but we haven't yet seen how we can handle errors when they do occur -- our programs so far have just crashed suddenly whenever they have encountered one.